patch/cldr-number-pm5/README.md

     This is a read-only attribute that will always reflect the currently supported Unicode CLDR version.

+# NOTES

+The Unicode private-use characters U+F8F0–U+F8F4 are used internally and are therefore not supported in custom patterns and signs.

 # SEE ALSO

 - [UTS #35: Unicode LDML, Part 3: Numbers](http://www.unicode.org/reports/tr35/tr35-numbers.html)